Martha and Mary Magdalene (Caravaggio): History

-Caravaggio's Martha and Mary is dated to 1598–99, when he was in the entourage of Cardinal Francesco Maria Del Monte.
+Caravaggio's Martha and Mary is dated to 1598–99, when he was in the entourage of Cardinal Francesco Maria del Monte.
 Little is known of its history between those years and 25 June 1971, when its owners attempted to sell it at Christie's in London (lot 21).
 It remained unsold at 130,000 guineas, despite the confidence of the restorer Juan Corradini of Buenos Aires.
 Later converts were Benedict Nicolson and Mina Gregori (as late as January 1974).
 Today it is generally considered an autograph work.
 It was acquired by the Detroit Institute of Arts in 1973.

 It is thought that the painting was originally in the collection of Caravaggio's patron Ottavio Costa.
-His will of 6 August 1606, contains a painting by this description and states that Riggerio Tritonio, secretary of Cardinal Montalto, is to choose between the Martha and Mary and a Saint Francis; the painting not selected was to go to Costa's friend and colleague Giovanni Enriquez de Herrera.
-Since the Saint Francis later appears in the inventory of Tritinio, it has been assumed that the Martha and Mary passed to Herrera, probably in late 1606.
+His will of 6 August 1606, contains a painting by this description and states that Ruggero Tritonio, secretary of Cardinal Montalto, is to choose between the Martha and Mary and a Saint Francis; the painting not selected was to go to Costa's friend and colleague Juan Enriquez de Herrera.
+Since the Saint Francis later appears in the inventory of Tritonio, it has been assumed that the Martha and Mary passed to Herrera, probably in late 1606.

-Giovanni Enriquez de Herrera died on 1 March 1610, without a will, thus leaving his four sons to decide on the fate of his possessions.
+Juan Enriquez de Herrera died on 1 March 1610, without a will, thus leaving his four sons to decide on the fate of his possessions.
 It has been speculated that it remained in Rome until the 1620s, but the only firm evidence for its provenance after the Herrera family is a seal and inscriptions on the back of the original canvas with the names Niccolò Panzani, Emilia Panzani and Anna E. Panzani.
 This family has not been traced.

 Since its rediscovery, its influence has become apparent, most notably in the number of copies, a now lost work by Carlo Saraceni and a well known version by Orazio Gentileschi, today in Munich.